muthumayan/vts-dci/README.md

 `overcloud_external_vlan`.
-For the L2 networking to be used for the overcloud public API, the `overcloud_external_vlan` is used when osp7_bootstrap is to perform switch config (can be skipped if you preconfigure switches).
+For the L2 networking to be used for the overcloud public API, the `overcloud_external_vlan` is used when osp_bootstrap is to perform switch config (can be skipped if you preconfigure switches).
 NOTE: *nic-configs/controller.yaml* doesn't include *ExternalNetworkVlanID* in any bridge members.

 **Overcloud Public/External IPs**